 In the late 1800s, meatpacking, wheat processing and brewing industrialization boomed in Milwaukee.
 This increase of manufacturing attracted workers from all over the country to move to Milwaukee.
 In fact, from 1870-1900, Milwaukee’s population quadrupled.
-The larger population made Milwaukee crowded and caused housing issues for the new inhabitants.
+Milwaukee’s housing infrastructure couldn’t support this drastic increase in population and caused housing issues for the new inhabitants.

-At the turn of the century, Milwaukee families wanted to get away from industrialization by finding better housing outside the city.
+At the turn of the century, Milwaukee families wanted to get away from this urban, industrialized environment by finding better housing outside the city.
 Milwaukee’s first suburb, Greendale, emerged as over 572 working-class families moved out of the city and into the new town.
-Soon after, other places, including Wauwatosa, Shorewood and Whitefish Bay, followed Greendale to become official Milwaukee suburbs, causing improved middle class residential development and the national suburbanization trend to takeover Milwaukee.
+Soon after, other places, including Wauwatosa, Shorewood, and Whitefish Bay, followed Greendale to become official Milwaukee suburbs, spurring improved middle class residential development and the national move to the suburbs trend to takeover Milwaukee.

 As Shorewood’s houses filled up, people moved to the next area north, called Whitefish Bay.
 A real estate firm bought land in Whitefish Bay to build residential houses.
 Milwaukee’s main source of transportation, the Milwaukee Electric Railway and Light Company, had a special service directly from the city to Whitefish Bay to attract people to the new properties.
 By 1910, Whitefish Bay’s population had grown to 1,000 people and was home to multiple businesses, including the Cassel Soda Company and the Pabst Resort.

 After World War II, suburban populations all over the nation boomed again as a second suburbanization movement emerged.
 Whitefish Bay’s population increased and peaked at 18,000 people in the early 1960s.
-Whitefish Bay also grew economically and socially with the incorporation of a police department, fire department, public works department, public library, voting machines and a “downtown” street with businesses and restaurants throughout the second half of the 20th century.
+Whitefish Bay developed social services and a vibrant economy with the incorporation of a police department, fire department, public works department, public library, voting machines and a “downtown” street with businesses and restaurants throughout the second half of the 20th century.

-Overall, Whitefish Bay is a direct product of desires to escape industrialization and cities by utilizing suburbanization.
+Overall, Whitefish Bay is a direct product of desires to escape industrialization occurring in cities by moving to the suburbs.
 As people moved to Whitefish Bay, they formed families and businesses and established livelihoods, which is exactly how the Cassel Soda Company came into existence.